 Take some time to clarify your own thoughts and feelings first.
 You may want to work on gaining clarity on your own or through discussion with someone who is not involved in the conflict.

 Monitor your own physical and emotional response to what is happening.
-Using some relaxation techniques to help you manage any stress or distress can help to begin to identify what you want to say and how you want to say it.
+Using some relaxation techniques e.g. the 7-11 Breathing exercise to help you reduce any stress or distress can help to clear your thoughts and begin to identify what you want to say and how you want to say it.

 Can you describe it so the other person will understand what you mean?

 Are there things you recognise you may need to change in future?
 Being able to identify this at an early point in the conversation may make the other person less likely to feel blamed for the whole thing.

 This may involve inviting a conversation directly with the other person/s or accessing support to begin addressing the issues you’ve identified.
 Your university support services may be able to help.

-Inviting a conversation
+How to invite a conversation

 It is always preferable, when the situation allows, to address the issues directly with the person or people you’re having difficulties with.
 A direct conversation opens up the opportunity to resolve issues quickly and makes it more likely you can maintain a relationship with them afterwards.